Igalia/vkrunner/README.md

 Verifies that a given rectangle (in viewport coordinates) matches the given colour.

+> uniform _type_ _offset_ _values_…

+Sets a push constant at the given offset.
+Note that unlike Piglit, the offset is a byte offset into the push constant buffer rather than a uniform location.
+The type can be one of int, float, double, vec[234], dvec[234] or ivec[234].

 Take a look in the examples directory for examples.

+## [require] section

+The `[require]` section can contain names of members from VkPhysicalDeviceFeatures.
+These will be searched for when deciding which physical device to open.
+If no physical device with the corresponding requirements can be found then it will report an error.

 ## Command line arguments